What is a Senior Cat?

 Managing Diseases and Conditions

 Many illnesses and conditions can occur as your cat ages, and sometimes several at a time.
 If you see a change in your cat’s behavior and habits, alert your veterinarian.
-Some common diseases affecting older cats are arthritis (DJD), cancer, chronic kidney disease, diabetes, dental disease, gastrointestinal disease, high blood pressure, thyroid disease, and cognitive dysfunction syndrome (effecting memory and awareness).
+Some common diseases affecting older cats are arthritis (DJD), cancer, chronic kidney disease, diabetes, dental disease, gastrointestinal disease, high blood pressure, thyroid disease, and cognitive dysfunction syndrome (affecting memory and awareness).
 General signs of disease which may be hard to notice at first can include:

 - Drinking more or less, and/or producing larger amounts of urine

 - Decreased appetite, weight loss, or muscle loss

 - Changes in behavior including hyperactivity (unusual activity), anxiety, tiredness, or not using the litter box; changes to sleeping patterns and resting locations